famotidine (generic name)

 What should I tell my health care provider before I take this medicine?They need to know if you have any of these conditions:

 How should I use this medicine?Take this medicine by mouth.
+Chew it completely before swallowing.
 Follow the directions on the prescription label.
-Shake the bottle for 5 to 10 seconds.
-Use a specially marked spoon or container to measure your medicine.
-Ask your pharmacist if you do not have one.
-Household spoons are not accurate.
-If you only take this medicine once a day, take it at bedtime.
 Take your doses at regular intervals.
 Do not take your medicine more often than directed.

 What if I miss a dose?If you miss a dose, take it as soon as you can.
 If it is almost time for your next dose, take only that dose.
 Do not take double or extra doses.